cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 ## Ubuntu on a USB stick for OSX via GUI

-An alternative to the Command Line solution to create an USB stick with bootable UBuntu on is to use the OSX GUI.
+An alternative to the Command Line solution to create an USB stick with bootable Ubuntu on is to use the OSX GUI.
 This method is more complex than the command line solution.
 In addition as we are learning about cloud computing in this book, it is of advantage to learn how to do this from commandline as the replication of the approach via commandline is easier and more scalable.
-However for completness, we have also included here the GUI-based method.
+However for completeness, we have also included here the GUI-based method.

 The material in this section was copied and modified from